xrdocs/8000/_tutorials/8000-software-xr7-giso.md

 </pre>
 </div>

-gisobuild help is available on github webpage and with *./gisobuild.py --help* command.
+gisobuild help is available on [GitHub webpage](https://github.com/ios-xr/gisobuild) and with *./gisobuild.py --help* command.
 The simplest command to generate a GISO is to indicate the base ISO location and the folder containing extra packages to install:

 <div class="highlighter-rouge">
 <pre class="highlight">